Egg Protein vs. Beta-Alanine: Biological Perfection vs. Acid Control

 1. Egg Protein: The Biological Benchmark

-Egg protein (albumin) was long the standard by which all other proteins were measured before whey became popular.
+Egg protein (albumin) was the standard by which all other proteins were measured before whey gained widespread popularity.

-💬 Simply put: This section explains how these supplements work in our bodies, as if we're taking apart a clock to see every gear and spring.
+Simply put: This section explains exactly how these supplements work in our bodies, as if we're taking apart a clock to see every gear and spring.

-In our work with over 50,000 clients, we've seen that the combination of quality protein and beta-alanine often yields the best results for muscle growth and endurance.
+We see that the combination of quality protein and beta-alanine often yields the best results for muscle growth and endurance.
 A common mistake is neglecting sufficient protein intake in favor of "trendy" boosters, when in reality, the foundation is key.
-We've noticed that for athletes with dairy allergies, egg protein is an excellent substitute that supports anabolic processes.
+We notice that for athletes with dairy allergies, egg protein is an excellent substitute that supports anabolic processes.

-• Lactose-Free: Unlike whey protein, egg protein is naturally free of milk sugars, making it an ideal "clean" source for individuals with sensitive digestion.
+• Lactose-Free: Unlike whey protein, egg protein is naturally free of milk sugars, making it a good "clean" source for people with sensitive digestion.

 2. Beta-Alanine: The Intracellular "Thermostat"

-Beta-alanine does not build muscle directly, but it regulates the environment in which it operates.
+Beta-alanine does not build muscle directly, but it regulates the environment in which it works.

 • Eliminating H⁺ Ions: During strenuous exercise, muscles become acidic.
 This acidification hinders calcium ions from activating muscle contraction.
 Carnosine (synthesized from beta-alanine) acts like a "sponge," absorbing acid and maintaining pH balance.